nejckorasa/nejckorasa.github.io/content/posts/building-credit-card-ledger-with-ai.md

 Now run the manifesto's move on it.
 Delete the code, rebuild from the spec, and you get back the same spec, the one that was already right, and the same gap with it.
 The fix was never in the spec to regenerate from.

 And you don't even get the same code back.
-Forget sampling temperature — set it to zero if you like; the next model version, a reworded prompt, or a bumped dependency is enough to hand you a different implementation.
-A different implementation that passes the same spec is still a different set of places to be wrong.
-So regeneration doesn't reproduce the bug you already found and fixed in code; it clears the board and deals a fresh hand of emergent ones, the kind nobody has a check for yet.
+Forget sampling temperature — set it to zero; the next model version or a reworded prompt still hands you a different implementation, and a different implementation that passes the same spec is a different set of places to be wrong.
+Regeneration doesn't reproduce the bug you already fixed.
+It clears the board and deals a fresh hand of emergent ones, the kind nobody has a check for yet.

 ## "Just Update the Spec, Then"